-user_name The name of the user in whose context the process runs, as follows: ■ For UNIX root user, the user_name is root .
-For LINIX user other than the root user, the user, name is the user's

-- ID. - For all users who are part of the Administrator group in Windows, the user_name is ALL ADMINS. - For Windows user, the user name is either username@domain name or username@machine name.

-The counter or the rotation number for the log file.
-When the counter exceeds nnnnn the setting for number of log files, the oldest log file is deleted.
+user_name The name of the user in whose context the process runs, as follows: For UNIX root user, the user_name is root.
+For UNIX user other than the root user, the user_name is the user's login ID.
+For all users who are part of the Administrator group in Windows, the user_name is All_ADMINS.
+For Windows user, the user_name is either username@domain_name Of username@machine_name. mmddyy The month, day, and year on which NetBackup created the log file. nnnnn The counter or the rotation number for the log file.
+When the counter exceeds the setting for number of log files, the oldest log file is deleted.
+The MAX_NUM_LOGFILES configuration parameter sets the maximum number of a legacy log file per process.

-The month, day, and year on which NetBackup created the log file.

-The MAX NUM LOGFILES configuration parameter sets the maximum number of a legacy log file per process.